crocandr/docker-tinc/README.md

 You can check the syncronized and rewritten site config on your docker host's folder, example in the `/srv/tinc/config` folder.

-DO NOT FORGET: Sync the config of the hosts/sites from the docker host's `/srv/tinc/config` folder.
+DO NOT FORGET: Sync the config of the hosts/sites from the docker host'si! (example: `/srv/tinc/config` folder)

 ## Extra parameters